HOW does CU-Boulder identify conflicts of interest or commitment and how do I access the DEPA?

 How can I prepare for reporting via the DEPA?

 Click on the DISCLOSURE FORM (DEPA) tab to the right of this page, then open the Sample Form to view the questions that are asked.
 For 97% of employees, this is a simple, short process that will take only a few minutes.
 For returning users, the last submission entered will remain accessible, for editing purposes, until the end of the calendar year.
 In January, the last entry from the previous year will move forward and can be edited, as needed, to provide a new annual report.
+(If a year of reporting has been missed, prepolpulated answers may not move forward).

 Why are there unique reporting requirements for PHS/NIH funded research personnel?